ehealthkd/ehealthkd.github.io/docs/pages/2021/resources.md

 ## Corpus data

 The corpus will be divided into three sections.
 Training and development sets are published along with baseline implementations, for participants to train and fine-tune their systems.
 These files consist of both plain text input and the expected outputs for both subtasks.

 In no case, participants will be able to access the correct output files for the test set before the challenge ends.
 Afterward, the full corpus, including Brat-annotated files will be freely available under a suitable license for the research community.

 ## Testing data

-The testing data is available in the `eval/testing` folder.
+The testing data (for evaluation) is available in the `eval/testing` folder.
+Additionally, fully annotated testing data, separated by source, is now available in the `ref/testing` folder.

 The folder `scenario1-main` contains `3000` sentences.
 The first `2700` are in Spanish and the last `300` are in English.
 Of these, only `50` in each language will be used for evaluation (the rest are provided to discourage manual annotation), but you must output annotations for all of the sentences, since the reference sentences are shuffled.

 Teams that prefer to participate only in one language can ignore the remaining sentences and not output annotations for them. **However**, make sure to respect character positions to maintain the alignment with the reference annotations.
 For example, if you are ignoring the Spanish sentences, then your first entity annotation should start around char 195,700 which is roughly where English sentences begin.